 - Market risk: Volatility within financial markets could impact upon the Society by adversely affecting the returns that are able to be generated for members and therefore the overall financial strength of the Society.
 The Committee of Management works closely with the Society's Actuary and Investment Managers to monitor the investment conditions and seeks to maximise the returns within the level of risk determined by the Committee of Management.
 Risk is mitigated by holding a range of fixed interest securities, quoted equities, property and cash within the portfolio.
 The Society operates a risk budget approach to protect capital.
 This determines the maximum proportion of each class of asset in particular market conditions.
 Changes in interest rates could affect the value of fixed interest securities and to mitigate this risk the Society aims to partly match the duration of assets and liabilities.
 The risk that corporate bond issuers may default is managed by the restriction upon the level of corporate bonds that the Society may hold at any point in time.
 The risk of equity prices moving down is managed by the investment managers actively managing the stocks within the market conditions that exist. - Regulatory Risk: Changes introduced by regulators may impact upon the strategy operated by the Society and may cause an increase in expenses.
 The Committee of Management will continue to monitor any developments from the regulators and will work with the AFM and external compliance consultants to ensure that the Society is ready for the introduction of new legislation.
-The costs of the Society are constantly under review and closely monitored against agreed budgets.
+The costs of the Society are constantly under review and closely monitored against agreed budgets. - Expense risk: During the valuation of the policy liabilities, various assumptions are made regarding the level of future Society costs, the levels of new business generated and lapse rates.
+There is therefore a risk that future expenses will exceed these allowances that the levels of new business will not achieve targets and that lapse rates will be higher than anticipated.
+In order to mitigate these risks, the Society regularly reviews these areas against budgets and is constantly reviewing its procedures with a view to achieving efficiency savings and reducing overall costs. - Coronavirus: The Committee of Management identified covid-19 as a continuing risk to the Society.
+During 2022 the Society received an insignificant number of covid-19 claims, and these claims had an immaterial impact upon the solvency of the Society.
+The Committee of Management will continue to monitor the impact of covid-19 and its impact upon the Society. - Climate change: The Committee of Management recognizes that although the Society is small and operates from one office it must play its part in tackling climate change.
+At this stage it is not considered that the risks associated with climate change are expected to have a material impact on the Society.
+The Committee of Management will work with its professional advisors to understand the risks of climate change and will monitor these through the Society's governance structure.

-Strategic Report of the Committee of Management for the Year Ended 31 December 2021 (continued)
+Strategic Report of the Committee of Management for the Year Ended 31 December 2022 (continued)